MHMDHIDR/futuristic-nav-menu/README.md

 2. Open your browser and navigate to http://localhost:3000.
 3. Explore the futuristic navigation menu with hover effects on links.

-## Hosting

-This project is hosted on GitHub Pages.
-You can access it [HERE](https://mhmdhidr.github.io/futuristic-nav-menu)

 ## Personal Website

 If you want to see more interesting stuff, visit my personal website: [mohammedhaydar.com](https://mohammedhaydar.com).